-Human Rights Day on December 10 remembers the day the General Assembly of the UN adopted and proclaimed the Universal Declaration of Human Rights in 1948.
-It is the most translated document around the world and is available in over 500 languages.
+Human Rights Day on December 10 remembers the day the General Assembly of the U.N. adopted and proclaimed the Universal Declaration of Human Rights in 1948.
+It is one of the most translated documents in the world and is available in over 500 languages.
 It has inspired countries and people alike to start treating every person with the right to life, liberty, property, and the pursuit of happiness.
 On Human Rights Day we acknowledge the importance of this document and the importance of human rights.

 History of Human Rights Day

 Human Rights Day is the anniversary of the day in 1948 when the United Nations General Assembly adopted the Universal Declaration of Human Rights.
 The day’s popularity is perhaps best demonstrated by the commemorative stamp that was issued by the United Nations Postal Administration in 1952, which received over 200,000 advanced orders.

 The aim of the Declaration of Human Rights is to establish a common standard of living for all people across the planet that everyone is entitled to, and to in turn encourage all UN member states to strive towards the said standard of living for the people in their nation.

 Although the rights are seen as more declarative than legally binding, they are commonly acknowledged to have had an impact on how human rights are perceived and to be a force for good.

 Nowadays a different theme is selected for Human Rights Day each year.
 In 2014 the theme was “Every Day is Human Rights Day” and in 2016 it was “Stand up for someone’s rights today.”
 We should remember our human rights every day, but on December 10 we should remember them just a little bit more and embrace everyone around us as equals.

 Slavery was abolished in the United States, following Britain, and France.